DanielViniciusAlves/EDA2/Quick_Sort/Quick_Sort.md

 ## Complexity Level

-Another important information about the Merge Sort is that the level of complexity is O(n log n).
-A important point about Merge Sort complexity is that doesn't matter the way that the array is sorted, the complexity level will remain the same, this means that there are no worst case every single case will be a O(n log n) complexity level.
+Another important information about the Quick Sort is that the level of complexity is O(n log n).
+But It's important to notice that the complexity isn't constant to all cases, this means that when the array is arrange in a decrescent way and the algorithm is trying to organize in a crescent way then the Quick Sort will have a complexity level of  O(n2).

+This may produce the question of why choose a Quick Sort and not the Merge Sort since both of then have the same complexity level.
+Well, the first advantage of the Quick Sort is that It doesn't require additional space to organize the array, another important point is that the implementation of this sorting algorithm is faster than other kinds of algorithm that have a O(log n), this is done by making the decisions choice of the implementation smarter.

-## Merge Sort Stability
+## Quick Sort Stability

 ### What is Stability to a Sorting Algorithm?